schmidtleon48/noise/README.md

 # Noise generator

 ## Description
-Creating a stationary mean free random process, where you can determine the sampling distribution and power spectral density (psd).
+Creating a stationary mean free random process, where you can choose the inital sampling distribution and power spectral density (psd).

 ## Function
 Creating white noise with desired sampling distribution.
 Then fitting the desired psd to the noise.